Skip to main content

 As a final reminder, all learners must be children between the ages of 3-18, and any adults trying to attend class as students and/or who contact you through the Outschool platform should immediately be reported to Trust & Safety (safety@outschool.com) after you utilize the Block Learner button from the learner's Manage Enrollment pop-up.

-To avoid dangerous situations escalating, should an adult intruder enter your classroom with any malintended purpose by posing as a child during check-in, please remove them and immediately block that poseur.
-Immediately mail our emergency address with details, including the section link, time, and details about what happened.
-This button will immediately block the learner in question from all classrooms and sending emails within the Outschool system, so please utilize it only in cases of adults.
+To avoid dangerous situations escalating, if an adult intruder enters your classroom with any malicious intent by posing as a child during check-in, please remove them and immediately block that individual.
+Please immediately email our emergency address with the following details: section link, time, and a brief description of what happened.
+This button will immediately block the learner in question from all classrooms and prevent them from sending emails within the Outschool system, so please use it only in cases involving adults.
+Misuse of this button can result in account restrictions or even a STRIKE.

 Removing Spam & Unsolicited Emails

-To maintain the integrity of Outschool’s messaging system, teachers can block outside senders suspected to be “spammers” or innocuous solicitations.
-This feature is only intended to hide unwanted mass emails from a teacher’s inbox and not to be used to stop active learner families from enrolling in a class; intentional abuse of this feature to control enrollment by teachers could result in a warning.
-As always, teachers should bring any more serious concerns of suspicious behavior, harassment, or fraud sent to them through our messaging system to safety@outschool.com.
+To maintain the integrity of Outschool’s messaging system, teachers can block outside senders suspected of being “spammers” or sending innocuous solicitations.
+This feature is intended solely to hide unwanted mass emails from a teacher’s inbox and should not be used to prevent active learner families from enrolling in a class.
+Intentional abuse of this feature to control enrollment by teachers may result in a warning.
+As always, teachers should report any more serious concerns, such as suspicious behavior, harassment, or fraud, sent to them through our messaging system to safety@outschool.com.

 Teachers can mark messages as spam to remove them from their Conversations inbox.
 Open the message and click the warning icon at the top right to mark it as spam.
 You'll stop receiving messages from the sender, and Trust & Safety will review their account.